 If you have suffered lumbar spine injuries resulted from physical activities including doing house chores, exercise, sports, dancing and etc., in the past and you take such direct trauma for granted.
 This can be one of the common middle back pain causes.
 If you do not seek adjustment on your back as soon as possible.

 2: Damaged muscles at specific areas

-Two different types of muscles, transverse abdominus (deep internal muscle that run across the abdomen) and lumbar multidifus (muscle that links all spinal columns together).
+Two different types of muscles, transverse abdominus ( a deep internal muscle that runs across the abdomen) and lumbar multifidus ( a muscle that links all spinal columns together).
 These have taken the role of maintaining spinal stability and optimum alignment.
 If these muscle types are severely impaired because of muscle sprains, both muscles fail to compensate.
 As well as to increase the resistance of the lumbar spine.